CaptainCrouton89/AlariaWiki/Aurus, the White Sun.md

 Tags: sun

 Aurus is a still-living, titan god.
 Along with his brother Nydus, he was the first titan created.
-They did not have free thought, psyic energy did not yet exist, and he became the White Sun, up above the Astral Plane.
+As a titan god, he could not be truly killed by the Ezz Rift.
+Instead, he dissolved, leaving nothing behind but his brilliant, bright white spirit.
+He became the White Sun, up above the Astral Plane.

 What the soul is made of.